Spriithy/Bitflow/README.md

 ## Coding in Bitflow

+### C - Building from sources

+No particular thing.
+Try to use `cc` or `c99` in order to compile.
+Should work with others as well.

 ### Getting started

 First, when coding in Bitflow you should always keep in mind you are not using any serious programming language.
 This is a language mostly designed within 4 hours as a challenge.